 Christmas trees can be a real temptation for you bunny.
-Make sure the tree is placed away from any object that can be climbed on to stop you bunny reaching over to the tree.
-Check to see your tree is firmly secured and can't be knocked or pulled over.
+Make sure the tree is placed away from any object that can be climbed on to stop your bunny reaching over to the tree.
+Check to see if your tree is firmly secured and cannot be knocked or pulled over.
 It can often be best to fence off your tree with a pet pen to keep your bunny away from low hanging branches and present underneath.

 Plastic trees can also be a problem if eaten as the man made non-digestible materials can cause tummy upsets.
 Find a nice spot where you can all enjoy the tree but out of reach from a curious bunny.

-The first thing to think about is how to hide the fairy lights on the tree or anywhere else in your home as they can be extremely danger.
-The soft insulation of a power cords doesn't offer any protection and if chewed on can cause electric shocks and burns in the mouth.
+The first thing to think about is how to hide the fairy lights in the tree or anywhere else in your home as they can be extremely dangerous.
+The soft insulation of power cords does not offer any protection and if chewed on can cause electric shocks and burns in the mouth.
 It is important to keep cords to a minimum by trailing them out of reach or leading them up from a plug that is behind furniture.
-If you can't hide the power cords you can cover them with something tough like plastic pipe, this can be split along its length and slipped over the cable so you don't need to take the plug off.
+If you cannot hide the power cords you can cover them with something tough like plastic pipe, this can be split along its length and slipped over the cable, so you do not need to take the plug off.

-Place them on a shelf out of reach or on a table able before.
+Place them on a shelf out of reach or on a table.
 Once your bunnies curiosity is sparked its likely they will keep returning no matter how many times you say NO!

 Always keep candles out of reach, your bunny could either burn its whiskers or worse itself if it hops or reaches over the exposed flame.
-Don't place candles on anything that can be knocked over or on something that can be tugged at by your bunny resulting in the candle toppling over.
-Also be mindful of ornaments that you place candles in as these can also get very hot as well.
+Do not place candles on anything that can be knocked over or on something that can be tugged at by your bunny resulting in the candle toppling over.
+Also be mindful of ornaments that you place candles in as these can also get extremely hot as well.

 Often plants brought into the home as decoration over Christmas can be dangerous to your bunny, ranging from mild to severe toxicity.
-Its best to be safe and move these out of reach before you end up with a medical issue which can be hard to get treatment for over Christmas.
-Make sure falling berry's and leaves are in areas where they can't fall in your bunnies path.
+It's best to be safe and move these out of reach before you end up with a medical issue which can be hard to get treatment for over Christmas.
+Make sure falling berries and leaves are in areas where they cannot fall in your bunnies path.

 It's important to keep chocolate out of reach of your bunny.
-If your bunny only eats a small piece, then you could be lucky and no harm may come of it.
-But if your bunny eats a large amount of chocolate, then this could be quite serious and result in an emergency visit to the vets.
-Sugary sweets are also bad for bunnies and if left out may cause harm, alongside this if the wrappers are eaten they can cause issues.
+If your bunny only eats a small piece, then you could be lucky, and no harm may come of it.
+But if your bunny eats a large amount of chocolate, then this could be quite serious and result in an emergency visit to the vet.
+Sugary sweets are also bad for bunnies and if left out may cause harm, alongside this if the wrappers are eaten, they can cause issues.

 A big change at Christmas can be people visiting your home who may not be used to house bunnies.
 It may be best to ask guests to take their shoes off as they may not be used to how bunnies tend to get under food and can easily be stepped on.
 If you have children staying, encourage them not to race around where your bunny can roam.
-Uninitiated guests may not be used to how good bunnies are at chewing things so it's important to give them somewhere to leave shoes, coats or handbags where they can't be got at.
+Uninitiated guests may not be used to how good bunnies are at chewing things so it is important to give them somewhere to leave shoes, coats, or handbags where they cannot be got at.
 Be careful to keep an eye on laptop or phone charger leads that may appear.